kaist-avelab/K-Radar/readme.md

   <img src = "./docs/imgs/detection2.gif" width="80%">
   <img src = "./docs/imgs/detection3.gif" width="80%">
 </p>

+For the preparation and quantitative results of the 4D Radar-based object tracking, please refer to the following document: [Tracking Pipeline Guide](/docs/tracking.md).

 ## Pre-processing
 This is the documentation for how to use our auto-labeling frameworks with the K-Radar dataset: